-- How much responsibility is appropriate/efficient/worthy to give to the beneficiaries themselves? - What kind of resources (i.e., time, space, staff, financial resources) are available to set up
+- How much responsibility is appropriate/efficient/worthy to give to the beneficiaries themselves? - What kind of resources (i.e., time, space, staff, financial resources) are available to set up and run the system?

 Another key aspect to consider when deciding the approach and setting up a sound distribution system is the access.